kanagalas/SPOColdStorage/README.md

 Save changes to app manifest.
 You’ll see a certificate in the app “certificates and secrets” section if you want to verify it worked.

-6. Grant application access to SharePoint API (Sites.FullControl.All – some webs can’t be read without this permission):
+6. Grant application access to SharePoint API (Sites.Manage.All – some webs can’t be read without this permission):
 ![alt](imgs/image008.png)
 7. Generate a client secret – used for accessing Key Vault.
 8. Expose an API so the React application can access our own protected APIs (in “expose an API” blade).